saikatXshrey/git-practice/README.md

 # Demo Git

-This is practice purpose only.....
+This is practice purpose only!